-- To be able to understand various categories of Income which do not form part of Total Income and exempted Incomes.
+- understand various categories of Income which do not form part of Total Income and exempted Incomes.

-- To be able to know the treatment of the above income as per Income Tax Act, 1961.
+- know the treatment of the above income as per Income Tax Act, 1961.

-- 1. (a) Choose the correct alternative:
+- 1. (A) Choose the correct alternative:

 - (i) Which out of the following income is exempt from tax?

 - (a) Sum received by a member from HUF

 - (b) Dividend received from a foreign company

 - (c) Agricultural income from Bangladesh

 - (d) Salary Income from a Non Profitable Organisation

 - (ii) Which of the following income is not exempt u/s 10?

 - (a) Share in total income of firm

 - (b) Income from agriculture in Lahore

 - (c) Bonus on life insurance

 - (d) Income from mutual funds

-- (iii) Daily allowance received by any person by reason of his membership of Parliament or of any State Legislature or of any Committee thereof is .
+- (iii) Daily allowance received by any person by reason of his membership of Parliament or of any State Legislature or of any Committee thereof is \\\\\\.

 - (a) exempt

 - (b) taxable as salary income

-- (c) exempt to the extent of ₹ 7,500 p.m.
+- (c) exempt to the extent of $\mathbf{F}$ 7,500 p.m.

 - (d) none of these